xmacex/xmacex.github.io/README.md

 - DROP TABLE; Code poetry, essay and algorithmic image manipulation in Marisa Leavitt Cohn, Rachel Douglas-Jones and Merethe Riggelsen Gjørding (eds.). [*Breaking and making code poems*](https://cadb.dk/produkt/reclaiming-technology-a-poetic-scientific-vocabulary-e-bog/) (2022).
 - Data Object, with Baki Cakici.
 A series of algorithmically generated 3D printed mementos for researchers visiting the ETHOS Lab.
 - [Hacker Cultures](https://www.buzzsprout.com/1323889/), with Paula Bialski, Andreas Bischof and Ariel Bialski.
 A podcast panel at EASST/4S 2020, EASST 2022 and EASST/4S 2024.
+- [Cycling for Libraries](https://fr.wikipedia.org/wiki/Cycling_for_libraries) with Jukka Pennanen and a great team.
+A ten-day bicycling unconference for 100 librarians and library lovers.
+With Jukka we are founders, and main organisers for the Copenhagen → Berlin (2011), Vilnius → Tallinn (2012) and Amsterdam → Brussels (2013) events, before leaving the project to others.
+This is the craziest, most amazing project I ever did (so far), and a versions of the concept has been running for fifteen years.

 <a href="https://stsing.org/before-ruins/" title="Before Ruins.
 The 2026 conference of stsing e.V."><img src="assets/stsing-before-ruins-2026.gif" alt="Before Ruins.
 The 2026 conference of stsing e.V." title="Before Ruins.
 The 2026 conference of stsing e.V." width="49%"/></a>
 <img src="assets/münster-writing.gif" alt="Münster writing workshop" title="Münster writing workshop" width="49%"/>